digiscot/digiscot-website/pages/projects/scottish-council-on-deafness.md

 We can email, Skype, Facebook & tweet and are building confidence on social media on a weekly basis.
 We now communicate in English and BSL.
 This will improve our presence in the third sector market place and across the Deaf Sector too.

 The final matter is improved file storage via external, cloud arrangement to provide improved back-up arrangements.

-### Outputs and outcomes

-Overall this project X, Y, Z.

-In terms of outputs we delivered A, B and C.

-In terms of outcomes for the people and groups we care about, this project has P, Q and R. We know this because J, K and L.

 ### Lessons learned